smritisrinivas/code_challenge/README.md

 <br />

-Start the sever as a first step by running the following command in your terminal
+Start the server as a first step by running the following command in your terminal

     $ node main.js